Santiago Tuxtla: Culture

 The municipality home to a number of unique traditions and celebrations.
 One aspect is that traditional music includes that of Huasteca influence such as sons and huapangos, played on jaranas and violins.

 The patron saint, Saint James the Moor-slayer, is celebrated at the end of July with both religious and secular events.
 The concurrent Santiago Tuxtla Fair runs from 22 to 30 July, with the saint's day being the 25th.
 This is preceded for several Sundays beforehand with traditional dances such as “Negros” and “Cristianos.”
 The fair includes more traditional dance, such as “Toros de Petate” and “Líceres,” which have pre Hispanic origins, horse races, exhibitions, vendors’ booths and concerts.
 It also includes the crowning of a festival queen on the 22nd, a major procession in honor of the saint with representatives of the city's nine neighborhoods, and the State Fandango Competition.
 The events attracts thousands of visitors as well as Veracruz state officials.

 The Christmas season is characterized here with a unique tradition called the “Acarreo de Niño Dios” (Carrying of the Child Jesus).
 This is a series of processions, with participants carrying images of the infant Jesus.
-The first occurs on the 24th of December, which the figures are brought to Christmas Even midnight mass accompanied by people dressed as shepherds and traditional music.
+The first occurs on 24 December, which the figures are brought to Christmas Even midnight mass accompanied by people dressed as shepherds and traditional music.
 The figures on this occasion are brought nude to represent the recent birth.
 This is the most popular procession, drawing crowds of spectators.
 The images are carried again on December 31, this time dressed and brought to nativity scenes to be seated.
 The last “carrying” is on February 2, although this has almost disappeared due to many families packing nativity scenes on January 6.
 For all three, carryings, each image as a female sponsor called a “madrina” (godmother) who provides food and drink such as tamales and rompope and new clothing for the Jesus image.

 One last tradition is "The Quema del Viejo" (Burning of the Old (Man)) occurs at midnight on December 31 after that evening's Acarreo.